Code-Institute-Submissions/asdub-yellow-lemon-MP1/README.md

         - (Tablet Only - over 768px) Confirm event items rearrange into a grid of four.
      - Event Section 'Book Yellow Lemon' link directs to contact/ get in touch page.

+    Follow Section
+    - (Mobile Only - under 768px) Confirm all content is alligned in a column.
+    - Confirm 'Follow Yellow Lemon' Artwork is visable and displaying correctly.
+    - Confirm section text is visable and displaying correctly.
+    - Confirm section text span is displaying correct font.
+    - Confirm four Social Media icons are present.
+Fully visabke and aligned correctly.
+    - Confirm four Social Media icons transitions in scale & colour on focus/ hover.
+    - Confirm four Social Media icons direct to external links.
+    - (Tablet Only - over 768px) Confirm content layout:
+        - Artwork positioned on left.
+Visable, displayed and aligned correctly.
+        - Section text & Social media icons are position on the right and aligned correctly in a column.
+        - Both section should be aligned and spaced evenly.

+**Displaying correctly = Adhering to CSS rules specified on stylesheet.css*

 #### User Story Testing